SpicyMip/SpicyMip/README.md

 - **Major:** Computer Engineering (4th year)

 ## Skills 💻
+- Freelance Experience (Started working as a freelance programmer in February 2024 following my internship)
+- Teaching (University teaching assistant for one year and private programming tutor in Python and C++ this year)
 - Backend Development
 - Object-Oriented Programming (OOP)
 - Python, C/C++, Java